zeroknowledgediscovery/zedwiki/notes/gestational diabetes.md

 # New To Do

-## Distribution of GD diagnosis time
+## 1.Distribution of GD diagnosis time
 ## GD diagnosis time vs birth time
 ## GD diagnosis with other pregnancy complications